 Decoding R/C PPM data with PoKeys device – RC simulator interface

-PoKeys57U and PoKeys57E devices are capable of decoding the PPM sum signals, then use this information in PoBlocks.
+PoKeys57U USB I/O controller and PoKeys57E devices are capable of decoding the PPM sum signals, then use this information in PoBlocks.
 In this example, we will take a look on how this can be used to fly a model airplane in a computer simulation environment using the standard R/C equipment, making PoKeys a very capable RC simulator interface.

 Preparing the receiver